ibrahim-rouis/Todos-API/README.md

 - Zod
 - fastify-jwt

+## Play with API

+You can import Postman collection file `Todos API.postman_collection.json` to your Postman and play with the API endpoints.

+The collection has scripts handles saving and sending the JWT Token automatically.

 ## Endpoints

 All endpoints except `/register` and `/login` require a valid **JWT token** in the `Authorization` header (`Bearer <token>`).